-After the 1914 Newfoundland Disaster (for which see "The Newfoundland Disaster (I)"), he went after Captain Abram Kean (for whom see "Captain Abram Kean").
-Despite his disastrous mistakes, Kean utterly rejected any notion of blame, and quickly became involved in litigation with Coaker (for Kean's side, see Kean, pp. 31-37 or so).
+After the 1914 Newfoundland Disaster (for which see "The Newfoundland Disaster (I)"), Coaker went after Captain Abram Kean (for whom see "Captain Abram Kean").
+Despite his terrible mistakes which were largely responsible for the disaster, Kean utterly rejected any notion of blame, and quickly became involved in litigation with Coaker (for Kean's side, see Kean, pp. 31-37 or so).
 Kean really did bear a lot of blame, and Coaker was mostly right, but because Kean was considered so skilled a sealing captain, Kean was not dismissed and Coaker had to give in and make partial apologies.
 Coaker did manage to pass some minor reforms in 1914, at least (Busch, p.
 88).